willekenselise/micro-frontend/cra/README-EFREI.md

 # Running Demo

+Run `pnpm install` to install all required files and node module.
 Run `pnpm run start`.
 This will build and serve both `host` and `remote` on ports 3001 and 3002 respectively.

 - [localhost:3001](http://localhost:3000/) (HOST)